theGreatKyle1994/Vector2-Engine/documentation/major_modules/Scene.md

 # Scene

 Scenes are used to manage canvas elements through the use of _init()_, _create()_ and _update()_ methods.
 Scenes make up the core foundation of the Vector2Engine.
 All shapes are created, destroyed and updated through the above mentioned methods.
 The majority of application logic are also be defined or imported to use inside an instantiated Scene.
+Any methods or internal objects used must be called using _this_.

 ## Types